ethereum/ethereum-org/views/content/token.md

         balanceOf[msg.sender] -= amount;                  // subtracts the amount from seller's balance revenue = amount * sellPrice;
-        if (!msg.sender.send(revenue)) {                  // sends ether to the seller: it's important throw;                                        // to do this last to prevent recursion attacks } else {
+        if (!msg.sender.send(revenue)) {                  // sends ether to the seller: it's important burn;                                        // to do this last to prevent recursion attacks } else {
             Transfer(msg.sender, this, amount);           // executes an event reflecting on the change return revenue;                               // ends function and returns